Archive photos

 color they saw in this Sweet Life piece.

-The presentation was effective and enjoyable for all.
-Your coaching and having the appropriate pictures available
+effective and enjoyable for all.
+Your coaching and having the appropriate pictures

 posted by Karl Marxhausen